Water Resources Development Act

 Water resources development legislation is an opportunity for Congress to strengthen communities using nature-based solutions proven to lessen flood impacts, improve natural areas and support the economy.

-Congress needs to complete work on water resources legislation to modernize water resources management at the U.S. Army Corps of Engineers (the Corps).
+Congress develops water resources legislation to modernize water resources management at the U.S. Army Corps of Engineers (the Corps).
 Through nature-based approaches and cost-effective strategies, the Corps can deliver projects that protect America’s natural resources, support economic and recreational opportunities and enhance community resilience.